kv2000/UMA/README.md

     |--- smplx_test_merged.npz              # SMPL-X testing poses
 ```

+Details on loading and posing the DDC character can be found in <a href="https://github.com/kv2000/DeepCharacters_Pytorch"><strong>DeepCharacters Pytorch</strong></a>.

 ### Download with scripts
 A helper script `dataset_downloader.py` is provided on the dataset page.
 It logs in, lists all packs, and downloads only the subjects / modalities you select, with resume and partial-file cleanup.